UTSA Roadrunners football: North Texas

 North Texas and UTSA first met in 2013.
 That year both were first year members of Conference USA.
 UTSA and North Texas have played 10 times with both teams winning five.
 The first game was played at Apogee Stadium in Denton on November 23, 2013.
 North Texas needed to win the game to clinch the Conference USA West division.
 UTSA stunned the Mean Green when they won the game 21–13.
 The Roadrunner win allowed Rice to become the west division champions.
 UTSA won three of the first four meetings.
 North Texas got their first win in the series in 2015.
 In 2017 North Texas stunned UTSA with a last minute drive of 90 yards to win the game.
 That began a streak of three wins in a row by the Mean Green against UTSA.
 The Roadrunners snapped that streak with a win in 2020.
 In 2021 North Texas gave UTSA their only loss of the season in the final game of the regular season.
 UTSA stunned North Texas in 2022 by completing a 90-yard game winning drive in the Alamodome.
 The two met on December 2 in the Alamodome with UTSA winning the Conference USA Championship game.
 In their first meeting in The American Conference play UTSA won their first game in Denton in ten years.

 Incarnate Word Cardinals

 Incarnate Word and UTSA first met in 2019.
 Even though the two schools are only a few miles apart in San Antonio, they had taken different paths in college football, with UTSA competing in the FBS since 2012 and UIW building its program in the FCS.
-Their first game drew a lot of local attention because it was the first time the city’s two Division I teams faced each other on the football field.
-The matchup was quickly labeled the “Battle of San Antonio,” a name that highlights both how close the campuses are and how much city pride is on the line.

-The series is still very new compared to other Texas rivalries, but it stands out as one of the few true intracity matchups in college football.
-Fans and alumni on both sides see it as more than just a game, since bragging rights in San Antonio are at stake.
-While it’s not yet clear how often the two teams will meet in the future, the first matchup set the stage for what could become a meaningful rivalry as both programs continue to grow.

 Future non-conference opponents

-Announced schedules as of October 28, 2025.
+Announced schedules as of September 7, 2026.